 - Use the dropdowns to further filter and customize the results based on your needs.

 - Click Export events summary at any time to download a .csv file of the table's information.

 After adjusting the filters, you'll see a table and visualization that displays recent events.

 In the drop-down menu, you can only select events that already exist for the user you're viewing.
 If the user has never received a particular event, it won't show up in the menu.

-The History page provides details about system and custom events that Iterable has saved for this user.
+The Event history provides details about system and custom events that Iterable has saved for the user you're inspecting.

-The most recent three events here populate the Recent events section on the user fields page.
+The most recent three events here also show up on the User fields page, under Recent events.